Trade & ExportCertificationsCE MarkingISOQuality StandardsImport

 CE Marking (European Market)

-CE marking is mandatory for natural stone sold for construction use in the EEA.
-It indicates the product has been tested and declared conformant with the relevant European harmonised standard.
-For any stone project in Europe, insist on CE-marked product.
+CE marking is mandatory for natural stone sold for construction use in the European Economic Area (EEA).
+It indicates the product has been tested and declared conformant with the relevant European harmonised standard (typically EN 12058 for marble and limestone tiles; EN 12059 for other stone products).

 ASTM Standards (US Market)

-In the United States, ASTM standards govern stone performance requirements: ASTM C503 (marble), ASTM C615 (granite), ASTM C568 (limestone), ASTM C629 (slate).
+In the United States, ASTM International standards govern stone performance requirements.
+Key standards: ASTM C503 (marble), ASTM C615 (granite), ASTM C568 (limestone), ASTM C629 (slate).
+These specify minimum performance thresholds for properties like absorption, modulus of rupture, and compressive strength.

 ISO 9001: Quality Management Systems